-While both the terms signify the same thing, people often mistake these two terms as synonyms.
-It is true that “on” and “upon” can be used interchangeably, but there are times that they cannot.
+While both terms signify the same thing, people often mistake these two terms as synonyms.
+It is true that “on” and “upon” can be used interchangeably, but sometimes they cannot.
 They might be similar, but there are some subtle differences that we need to understand.

 Let us discuss and clarify our doubts.

 Upon vs On – Difference

 On and Upon are both prepositions.
 In sentences, prepositions link a noun or pronoun to other words or parts of the sentence.
 We use prepositions to indicate time, direction, and location or to introduce an object.